Share This Post:

 Agencies can charge fees for the processing of FOIA requests, including fees for search, review time, and duplication costs.
 While costs are typically less than $500, they can go much higher, depending on the scope and nature of the request.

 In our experience, the best time to submit a FOIA request is after you have thoroughly exhausted other research avenues and determined that information of interest is not available elsewhere.
 Once you have decided to submit a request, you need to determine which agencies might maintain information of interest and then provide the appropriate FOIA offices with as much information as possible to guide their search.
-In doing so, think of yourself as a modern-day Geppetto — a puppeteer of sorts guiding agency records officers as they search for records of interest to you.

 Remember that in a FOIA request you are basically asking an agency records officer, who probably knows little about your topic, to conduct research on your behalf into their agency’s records.
 The most effective FOIA requests, then, are as specific as possible about the information of interest, without being so focused that they preclude the release of potentially useful information.
 Helpful information in FOIA requests can include a list of agency offices that likely created records of interest, or specific accessions, boxes, or folders of interest stored in the federal records system.
 In short, the more information you can provide in your request, the more likely you are to get relevant records